jollanmendoza/Azure-Security-Journey/azure-architecture.md

 - **Non-Regional Services:** Services are always available from Azure geographies and are highly resilient to zone-wide outages as well as region-wide outages.

 ### Azure Region Pairs
 Most Azure regions are paired with another region within the same geography at least **300 miles** away.
-This allows for the replication of resources across a geography that assists in reducing the likelihood of interruptions because of events such as natural **disasters**, civil unrest, power outages, or physical network outages that affect an entire region.
+This allows for the replication of resources across a geography that assists in reducing the likelihood of interruptions because of events such as natural disasters, civil unrest, power outages, or physical network outages that affect an entire region.

 **Advantages of Region Pairs:**
 - **Recovery Priority:** If an extensive Azure outage occurs, one region out of every pair is prioritized to ensure at least one is restored as quickly as possible for applications hosted in that region pair.